HG CHISSELL, FoundeR & CHIEF EXECUTIVE OFFICER

 Ben develops a community of students who are passionate about sustainable energy and engages them through site visits and conversations with exemplar project and professionals.
 Hosted through GWU’s Chapter of The Association of Energy Engineers and GWU’s Chapter of the IEEE Power and Energy Society, where he serves as Vice-President and Vice-Chair, respectively.
 Ben hopes, as an Advanced Energy Group fellow to further the next generation’s impact on energy advancements and improve energy literacy by producing visualization tools for complex energy systems.

-KRISTEN TADROUS, FELLOW, HOUSTON
+KRISTEN TADROUS, FELLOW, new york city

 Advancing sustainability initiatives through program management, partnership building, and advocacy has been Kristen's niche for over four years.
 Her eight years in project management span the fields of urban resilience, sanitation advocacy, and conference production across various industries.
 She holds a B.A. in Communications and American Studies, and recently completed her M.S. in Sustainability Management in Spring 2023.